 Once a year Apple releases a major new version of watchOS, the operating system software that runs on all Apple Watch models; there are also smaller point upgrades from time to time in between.
 These updates are free, and can add new features to your watch, improve its speed and fix bugs and glitches.

-If you want to get a version of watchOS that hasn't yet become available to the general public, you'll have to install the beta.
+Want to get a version of watchOS that hasn't yet become available to the general public so you can try out upcoming watch updates ahead of everyone else?
+Find out more in our article demonstrating how to install a watchOS beta.

-The Apple Watch Series 3 and later can install watchOS 7; the original, Series 1 and Series 2 all miss out.
-You'll also need an iPhone running iOS 14.
+As was the case with watchOS 7, the Apple Watch Series 3 and later can install watchOS 8; the original, Series 1 and Series 2 all miss out.
+You'll also need an iPhone running iOS 15.

-The Apple Watch Series 6 and SE will both come with watchOS 7 preinstalled, so you won't need to worry about this process for those models.
-However, you can follow the procedure below to get later updates such as watchOS 7.1.
+When it launches the Apple Watch Series 7 will come with watchOS 8 preinstalled, but you will want to follow the procedure below to get later updates such as watchOS 8.1.

 How to update your Apple Watch

-Before the launch of watchOS 6, these updates had to happen on the watch's associated iPhone rather than on the watch itself - and we still think this is the easiest method.
+Before the launch of watchOS 6, Apple Watch updates had to happen on the watch's associated iPhone rather than on the watch itself, that has now changed, but it is still possible to update your Watch this way, and we still think this is the easiest method.

 Grab your iPhone and open the Apple Watch app.
 Make sure you're in the My Watch tab along the bottom menu and then tap General.